JorgeStolfi/JSLIBS/libspmat/README.md

-# Last edited on 2008-07-25 00:59:13 by stolfi
+# Last edited on 2021-04-12 19:45:14 by jstolfi

-A generic sparse matrix library.
+Functions for generic sparse matrix definition and manipulation, with user-specified element types.